 With the receipt of a transformational gift from Matt and Lindsay Moroun and family, Notre Dame Law School put its rich tradition of religious liberty scholarship into practice by creating the Notre Dame Religious Liberty Clinic in 2020.
 Within the Law School's Catholic tradition, the Religious Liberty Clinic prepares the rising generation of religious liberty advocates by training students in the practice of the law as they defend the freedom of religion or belief for all people.

-Next year, the Religious Liberty Clinic will offer opportunities to students interested in this work in three different practice areas:
+The Religious Liberty Clinic offers opportunities to students interested in this work in three different practice areas:

 - Domestic Litigation: Students participate in both direct representation of parties and amicus work before all levels of U.S. courts and administrative agencies.